tanloong/neosca/README.md

 STANFORD_TREGEX_HOME=\path\to\stanford-tregex-2020-11-17
 ```

-The Environment Variables windows can be opened through
+The Environment Variables windows can be found through
-pressing `Windows` and typing in `path`.
+pressing `Windows+s` and typing in `env`.

 + Linux/macOS: